stennety/mywebsite/_drafts/testing-for-devs/testers-break-code.md

 ### Breaking the bad news

 Now we have broken the illusion, what are we going to do about it?

+Actually, this again depends on what we found and context.
+What we don't do is always raise a bug, not everything we don't expect is wrong and not everything that is wrong is a bug to be fixed.
+Although some of them definitively are, and should be!

+While we are testing ideas we may have the opportunity to suggest alternative designs, discuss ways around possible problems, advise on how to reduce risks.
+Here we have an opportunity to prevent a bug and improve the end product.

+Again, this is where I can refer to [Callum Akehurst-Ryan](https://twitter.com/CAkehurstRyan "Callum Akehurst-Ryan"), who covers Debreifs multiple times in the post [ASK ME ANYTHING: EXPLORATORY TESTING](https://callumakehurstryansblog.wordpress.com/2021/09/17/ask-me-anything-exploratory-testing/) and AMA Recording of the same name, available with Club membership of MoT, [here](https://www.ministryoftesting.com/dojo/lessons/testing-ask-me-anything-exploratory-testing-callum-akehurst-ryan).

 ## Testers manipulate and push systems to learn more